 My Favorite Free Image Sites & Two Examples of References with Finished Illustrations

-These sites are lifesavers for us who have a full or part time job aside from being artists and don't always have the time necessary to do an actual photo session.
+These sites are lifesavers for us who are extremely busy and don't always have the time necessary to do an actual photo session.
 I don't think there is anything wrong in using photos that aren't ours in these cases, as long as we have permission to do so.
 I believe that using them to get daily practice in is SO much better than doing nothing at all.

 However, there is nothing as rewarding as creating an artwork completely from scratch.
 Going though the process of brainstorming and visualization, finding the actual object(s) you want to shoot, sketching out composition ideas and arriving at the photo that you will later be using to create your artwork, may be a lot of work, but it is totally worth it at the end.